longturn/freeciv21/docs/General/install.rst

 GNU Gettext
     GNU Gettext is used for Internationalization support.
 Freeciv21 requires version 0.15 or better.
-The :file:`xgettext` program is required to create the :literal:`*.gmo` files which aren't included in the git tree.
+The :file:`xgettext` program is required to create the :literal:`*.gmo` files which are not included in the git tree.

     https://www.gnu.org/software/gettext/

 Lua
-    Lua is a powerful, efficient, lightweight, embeddable scripting language.
+    Lua is a powerful, efficient, lightweight, embedable scripting language.
 It supports procedural programming, object-oriented programming, functional programming, data-driven programming, and data description.
 Exact version 5.3 is preferred.